-The following unaudited pro forma consolidated statement of income of Quanex Building Products for the three years ended October 31, 2007, 2006 and 2005 have been prepared as though the spin-off occurred as of the beginning of the fiscal year being presented.
-The following unaudited pro forma consolidated balance sheet of Quanex Building Products as of October 31, 2007 has been prepared as though the spin-off occurred on October 31, 2007.
+The following unaudited pro forma consolidated statement of income of Quanex Building Products for the three months ended January 31, 2008 and for the years ended October 31, 2007, 2006 and 2005 have been prepared as though the spin-off occurred as of the beginning of the period or fiscal year being presented.
+The following unaudited pro forma consolidated balance sheet of Quanex Building Products as of January 31, 2008 has been prepared as though the spin-off occurred on January 31, 2008.
 The unaudited pro forma consolidated financial statements of Quanex Building Products are derived from the historical consolidated financial statements of Quanex Corporation and adjusted to give effect to:

-- · the distribution of our common stock to the stockholders of Quanex Corporation; - removal of the operations of the vehicular products segment and non-building products related corporate items; and - · receipt of \$78.0 million of cash as part of the distribution
+- the distribution of our common stock to the stockholders of Quanex Corporation; - removal of the operations of the vehicular products segment and non-building products related corporate items; and - receipt of \$77.4 million of cash as part of the distribution.